 William Thornton reports

-While water levels have dropped back there is a good show of fish throughout the system.
+While there is a good show of fish throughout the system the very unsettled weather continues to make conditions tough.